-For FY 2009, the President is requesting \$59.7 million for the PATH program, a \$ 6.4 million increase over FY 2008.
+For FY 2010, Congress boosted PATH funding by \$5 million, to \$68 million.
+This is projected to allow PATH to reach an additional 11,000 homeless individuals with serious mental illness.
 Services funded by the PATH program provide a critical bridge for individuals with severe mental illness who are experiencing chronic homelessness.
-An increase for PATH for FY 2009 would afford Congress the opportunity to adjust the inequitable interstate funding formula that has left 20 rural and frontier states at the \$300,000 minimum allocation since the program's inception.
-Despite increases for PATH funding since the 1990s, these minimum allocation states are still receiving the same amount they did in FY 1993.
+An increase for PATH for FY 2011 would afford Congress the opportunity to adjust the inequitable interstate funding formula that has left 20 rural and frontier states at the \$300,000 minimum allocation since the program's inception.
+Despite increases for PATH funding since the 1990s, these minimum allocation states are still receiving the same amount they did back in 1993.
 SAMHSA reauthorization currently pending in the Senate would increase this minimum state allocation level without adversely impacting large states